ai0025/Link-s/README.md

 # Link-S
-Link-S is a peer-to-peer encrypted file transmission system with unlimited transmission speed and no file size limitations.
-The enterprise version supports private deployment.
-Adopting AES-CTR + ML-KEM end-to-end encryption technology, it ensures full encryption of files during transmission.
-Encryption keys are only held by the sender and receiver, and the server is unable to decrypt the data.
+Link-S is a file sharing and peer-to-peer encrypted transmission system that offers unlimited speed and unlimited file size for encrypted transfers.
+It supports private deployment.
+Using end-to-end encryption based on AES-CTR + ML-KEM, Link-S ensures files are fully encrypted during transmission.
+Encryption keys exist only on the sender and receiver devices, and cannot be decrypted by the server.
+It supports four connection modes:
+Local area network P2P direct connection (L-DC)
+Local area network & public network direct connection (W-DC) P2P hole-punching direct connection (W-DC) Cross-network relay forwarding (Relay)
+These cover diverse scenarios including secure file transfer within enterprise intranets, between servers and clients, and for cross-regional collaboration.
+In short: secure, stable, and fast.

 It supports four connection modes: Local Direct Connection (L-DC), Wide-area Direct Connection (W-DC), P2P hole-punching direct connection, and cross-network relay transmission (Relay).
 It meets secure file transfer requirements in various scenarios, including enterprise intranets, server-client communication, and cross-regional collaboration.
 Overall, it is secure, stable, and high-speed.

 # Link-S Trial Client User Guide
-The Link-S client is portable software that requires no installation.
-This repository provides the trial version.
-After downloading, simply double-click `LinkrLauncher` to launch the program.
+The Link-S client is a portable application that requires no installation.
+Simply download, extract the archive, and double-click LinkrLauncher*** to launch.

-The trial version runs on a public control server, which may cause slight response delays.
-Due to relevant laws and regulatory requirements, the trial version only supports Local Direct Connection (L-DC).
-There are no connection restrictions for the enterprise version.
+The LAN edition uses a public control server, which may result in slight response delays.
+Due to legal and regulatory requirements, this edition only supports the LAN L-DC connection mode, while the enterprise edition has no such restrictions.

-Trial users need to complete simple registration before logging in.
-Enterprise users will receive accounts assigned by enterprise administrators.
+The LAN edition requires simple registration before login.
+The enterprise edition uses accounts created by your enterprise administrator.
+Once logged in, you will enter the main interface, which consists of five core modules:
+Discover Files
+Share Files
+Contacts
+Download Manager
+Settings

 [Link-S Windows Version](https://github.com/ai0025/Link-s/tree/main/Link-s-win)